Robust Model-Based Optimization for Challenging Fitness Landscapes: Background

 \end{enumerate} The last step optimizes for a search model that assigns higher probability to the data points satisfying the property objective $S$, i.e., where $p_{\beta}(y\in S | x)$ is high.
-Previous studies~\citep{cbas,dbas} have discussed variants of function $f$ to compute the weights to address issues associated with oracle uncertainty.

-It is noteworthy that uneven weights can substantially decrease the effective sample size for training, which results in poorly trained model parameters.
-In imbalanced datasets, such sample weights ($w_i$) are typically uneven.
-As an example, assume a dataset of size 100 with five positive (desired property values), and 95 negative (undesired) samples.
-One weighting scheme can assign non-zero weights to the five desired samples and zero weights otherwise.
-Therefore, only five out of 100 samples contribute to the objective in Equation~\ref{eq:argmax_step3}.
-This leads to higher bias and variance in the maximum likelihood estimator $\theta^{t+1}$ (MLE).
-Next, we present the same argument mathematically.
+Prior work by~\citep{dbas} (DbAS) and~\citep{cbas} (CbAS) have explored variants of weighting schemes for the optimization in the second step.
+Reward-weighted regression (RWR)~\citep{rwr} and CEM-PI~\citep{cem-pi} have additionally been benchmarked by CbAS, each providing a different weighting scheme.
+RWR has been used for policy learning in Reinforcement Learning (RL) and CEM-PI maximizes the probability of improvement over the best current value using the cross entropy method~\citep{cross_entropy2,cross_entropy1}.